-Last weekend, I published the second annual Exceptional EA poll focusing on readers’ membership in professional associations and networks.
+Last weekend, I published the third annual Exceptional EA poll focusing on readers’ membership in professional associations and networks.
+My question:

 Do you belong to a professional association or network?

 Over the course of the weekend, you identified five dozen associations and networks that play a role in your professional (and social) lives.
 Some of these are city- or region-specific, while other networks and associations are national or international in nature.

 87% of you reported having such affiliations.
 36% of you joined your network or association within the past five years.
 18% of you tapped into such peer groups for the first time within the last two years.
 At the other end of the spectrum, a full 25% of respondents have maintained such affiliations for more than 15 years.

 Read on to see what your peers have to say.

 Note: Information below reflects the percentage of respondents who selected specific responses from multiple choice options.
 In instances where more than one person offers similar responses to an open ended question, I typically cluster or paraphrase such responses rather than duplicating all of them.

 - 87% do belong to professional associations/networks (compared to 95% in 2017 and 89% in 2016) Note: this includes a reader who selected “Other” but then identified the association to which they belong

 - 13% of respondents don’t belong to professional associations/networks (compared to 5% in 2017 and 11% in 2016)

 What about that 13%?
 I asked readers who aren’t involved in such peer groups whether it was a reflection of budget or time.